 During the fall of 2011, László Veres (HA7XK), brought to my attention the existence of a Feld-Hell model that was built in Hungary.
 Note that this is not simply a standard German Hell Feldfernschreiber that was built during World War 2 by a Siemens-Halske subsidiary in occupied Hungary.
 This model actually dates to the early 1950s!
 However, the design, including the electronic circuitry and construction, does very closely follow that of the "standard Feld-Hell".

 The designator of this model is HTG-1, where "HTG" = Hellschreiber Távírógép = Hellschreiber ticker-tape machine.
 It was manufactured by the Telefongyár company ("Telephone Factory") in Budapest, between 1948 and 1954 (ref.
 7).
 It is unclear if it was designed there as well.
 Telefongyár was founded in 1876.
 As the name suggests, it originally made telephone equipment.
 From World War I through World War II, they also made electronic components and radios.
 In 1925, the factory was bought by the I.T.T. conglomerate.
 In 1992, the company was privatized and became part of Siemens-Hungary.

 Two of these machines are in the collection of the Museum of War History (Hadtörténeti Intézet és Múzeum) in Budapest/Hungary (one is exhibited).
-It is unknown how many machines were built, but no more than about 20 are estimated to have survived (ref.
+About 15 thousand HTG-1 machines were built, but no more than about 20 are estimated to have survived (ref.
 6).